Having a husband in prison is a stigma in

 She cannot go out and socialize, and it is difficult to make new friends, as she feels she is being "unfaithful" to her husband.

-After a certain amount of time (months or even
+After a certain amount of time (months or

-or more years.
+ten, even twenty or more years.

 There are close to two million prisoners